europass/europasscv-parser-js/README.md

 -   **europass-parser.js**  is the library that takes as input the configuration file and fills the html elements.

 ## Events
-Some sections, such as Work Experience, Education, Achievemts, Languages, Skills, have more than one Object inside.
+Some sections, such as Work Experience, Education, Achievemnts, Languages, Skills, have more than one Object inside.
 For these sections, the corresponing HTML elements need to be populated by the developer for the Europass Parser to be able to fill them.

 The events below inform the developer of the number of Objects for each Section that exists inside Europass CV data.